mathworks-ref-arch/matlab-aws-sns/README.md

 4. [MATLAB Parallel Server™](https://www.mathworks.com/products/distriben.html) (R2017a or later)

 ## License
-The license for the MATLAB Interface *for AWS SNS* is available in the [LICENSE.md](LICENSE.md) file in this GitHub repository.
+The license for the MATLAB Interface *for Amazon SNS* is available in the [LICENSE.md](LICENSE.md) file in this GitHub repository.
 This package uses certain third-party content which is licensed under separate license agreements.
 See the [pom.xml](Software/Java/pom.xml) file for third-party software downloaded at build time.

 ## Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: